 Students must adhere to the Independent Study Guidelines and Instructions when submitting a contract plan for approval.
 The student is responsible for approaching faculty with an idea for independent study.

-T CRIM 409 - Advanced Readings in Criminal Justice (1-5 variable credit, 15 credits max)
+Advanced Readings in Criminal Justice (1-5 variable credit, 15 credits max)

 Student-initiated, individually contracted course of study targeted at developing greater mastery of a specific area within criminal justice under the supervision of a faculty member with expertise in a related area of criminal justice.
 Focuses on individualized student-centered learning with emphasis on achievement of stated student learning objectives.

-T CRIM 490 - Independent Research in Criminal Justice (1-3 variable credit, 12 credits max)
+Independent Research in Criminal Justice (1-3 variable credit, 12 credits max)

 Student-initiated, individually contracted research with a faculty member to engage the design and implementation of original empirical research.
 Training and supervision in some or all aspects of criminological/criminal justice research.
 Active participation as member of research team, with emphasis on achievement of state student learning objectives.